Height Channels in Surround Systems

 Each participant’s ratings were standardized (centered and scaled using the mean and standard deviation) along five ratings for each attribute.
 Below are the figures illustrating descriptive statistics of scores from seven attributes.
 Four stimuli were denoted with characters and three labels (NHK 22.2; DTS: X and Dolby Atmos) indicating reproduction formats.

 Each stimulus is indicated with one of four characters (S.1, S.2, S.3, and S.4) and one of three labels (NHK 22.2, DTS: X and Dolby Atmos).
-For instance, any stimulus ending with a label Atmos is a Dolby Atmos format reproduced effect.
+For instance, any stimulus ending with a label Atmos is a Dolby Atmos format that reproduced the effect.

 1. The First Step Toward 3D Audio: DTS Neo: X, URL: